 Biomedical Electronics Technician, Biomedical Engineer, Biomedical Engineering Technician, Biomedical Equipment Technician (BMET), Biomedical Technician, Engineer, Process Engineer, Research Engineer, Research Scientist

-Employment of Biomedical Engineers is projected to grow 3 percent from 2018 to 2028, more slowly than average compared to all occupations.
+Employment of Biomedical Engineers is projected to grow 5 percent from 2018 to 2028, about as fast as average compared to all occupations.

 Annual Projected Job Openings